-- Employees can call a lockdown in an emergency. - The school district has installed cameras, door hardware & monitoring software then developed a procedure to monitor & secure all exterior doors. - The school district has developed a procedure to limit entrance to school buildings to a single point of entry during the school days. - The school district has installed hardware & monitoring software then developed a visitor sign-in procedure for the single point of entry at each school building. - This visitor management system requires individuals to be identified and issued a visitors ID badge, prior to being "buzzed in" to any school in the district. - The school district utilizes an employee and student identification badge system. - The school district has an Automated Lockdown System with panic buttons in all main offices which automatically dials 911, overrides/locks the electronic exterior door locks and plays a lockdown announcement on the PA & all desk phones.
-In addition this system can be activated with a code from any desk phone. - The school district continually monitors for updates and upgrades to the district's security system, including, but not limited to, the use of security cameras, electronic door locks, door contacts, intrusion alarms, swipe cards, etc. - The school district utilizes staff who are strategically placed around the school district to help encourage and ensure that safety is maintained.
+- Employees can call a lockdown in an emergency - The school district has installed cameras, door hardware & monitoring software then developed a procedure to monitor & secure all exterior doors. - The school district has developed a procedure to limit entrance to school buildings to a single point of entry during the school days. - The school district has installed hardware & monitoring software then developed a visitor sign-in procedure for the single point of entry at each school building. - This visitor management system requires individuals to be identified and issued a

+- visitors ID badge, prior to being "buzzed in" to any school in the district. - The school district utilizes an employee identification badge system. - The school district has an Automated Lockdown System with panic buttons in all main offices, which automatically dials 911, overrides/locks the electronic exterior door locks and plays a lockdown announcement on the PA & all desk phones.
+In addition, this system can be activated with a code from any desk phone. - The school district continually monitors for updates and upgrades to the district's security system, including, but not limited to, the use of security cameras, electronic door locks, door contacts, intrusion alarms, swipe cards, etc. - The school district utilizes staff, including a security guard, who are strategically placed around the school district to help encourage and ensure that safety is maintained. - All students receive ID badges.
+NPHS and NPMS students must present badge as identification when entering building.
+Elementary student's badges must be presented by parent for pickup of child.